uisautomation/guidebook/storylifecycle.md

 and the complexity of that story and multiplies the resulting numbers to obtain the size.
 Note the following:

-* The effort estimate should be given **as if you are extremely familiarly with doing exactly this kind of story**.
+* The effort estimate should be given **as if you are extremely familiar with doing exactly this kind of story**.

-* The following check-list can be used to help estimating complexity:
+* The following check-list can be used to help estimate complexity:

   * Do I know how to do this story? (estimate=1)
   * Does anyone in the team know how to do this story? (estimate=2)
   * Does anyone in the world know how to do this story? (estimate=3)

-* When estimating effort it's important to include total time that the team spends coding, reviewing, and testing.
+* When estimating effort it's important to include the total time that the team spends coding, reviewing, and testing.
 While estimating, it can be useful to keep the following "average story" in mind: